cortex-js/cortexjs.io/src/docs/mathfield-getting-started.md

 </html>
 ```

+Note that the HTML quirks mode is not supported.
+This means that the host page
+must use the strict mode, indicated by a `<!DOCTYPE html>` directive at the top
+of the page.{.notice--warning}

-You can also programmaticaly create mathfield elements:
+You can also programmatically create mathfield elements:

 ```javascript
 const mfe = new MathfieldElement();
 mfe.value = '\\frac{\\pi}{2}';